 Companion tunes and sequences that work well for this tune.

 - The Peacock’s Feather #1 (D Dorian) / The Peacock’s Feather #2 (D)

 For those that want to dig deeper, here are some other resources.

-- Video: Peacock’s Feather (Hornpipe) · Frankie Gavin And Alec Finn The pitch of this recording puts the tonic at D#/Eb, which makes it a bit awkward to work with.
+- Audio: Frankie Gavin and Alec Finn: Peacock’s Feather (Hornpipe) – from the album Frankie Gavin and Alec Finn (Masters of Irish Music).
+The pitch of this recording puts the tonic at D#/Eb, which makes it a bit awkward to work with.
 The recording includes The Peacock’s Feather #1 and #2.

 - Video: Mandolin tunes.
 The Peacock’s Feather (Irish Hornpipe)

 - Dots: The Peacock’s Feather (Hornpipe) in E Dorian, provided by McDermott’s Handy, who says: “I’ve also heard this tune played in A minor and D minor.
 But in A minor it doesn’t lead well in to the second tune, and in D minor it doesn’t sit well on my flute!”

 - Dots: The Traditional Tune Archive, Peacock’s Feather (1) The last two settings on the page are in D Dorian.
 Be suspicious of the accidentals (sharps), since they are not in the D Dorian scale.